sanjeev74kr/Feedback360/README.md

 # Feedback360
+This project aims to provide feedback and information to users about nearby shops, hospitals,

+schools, and more.

-This is a web application that includes a CRUD API for displaying a list of restaurants and their reviews.
-Also users can add their own ratings and reviews.
+It includes CRUD APIs for displaying a list of establishments and their reviews.

+Also, users can add their own ratings and reviews and admin can view the analytics.

 Technologies Used->